-You need to get your leadership team to communicate regularly and authentically and ensure that they are listening to their employees.
+You need to show your leadership team how to improve internal communication in your organization and get them to commit to communicating regularly and authentically and ensure that they are listening to their employees.

 9. Select internal communications champions from across the organization

-A good way to improve organizational-wide communications is to have champions in different work teams who can encourage their teams to communicate well within the team and others outside of the team.
+A good way to improve company communication is to have champions in different work teams who can encourage their teams to communicate well within the team and others outside of the team.

 10. Have systems for urgent communications

 Don’t be caught out if there is an emergency or any other type of crisis or urgent situation where you need to contact employees quickly, in a highly visible way.
 Having an emergency communication system that is fit-for-purpose will ensure that you can reach your employees fast when it is critical to do so.

 Who are the people who work for you?
 There are many different demographics within any organization… and as with all demographics, they will have different communications needs and preferences.